THISISDINOSAUR/Anatomy/README.md

 - Beak generator
 Similar to above.
 Could be a nice self contained project that also has the potential to be part of a larger project.
 Due to the relative simplicity, could be a good test bed for forays into 3D.

 - Bird feet or footprint generator
 Similar to above.
 The nice appeal of footprints is it would be even easier, but would still tell you a lot about the bird.
 Would make a neat twitter bot. what would be especially cool is if I made a feet generator, and then used that to make a footprint generator.

+- Fossil generator
+An easier project than above for an MVP since it can build on existing work and be the first Racket twitter bot.